GSA-TTS/FAC/docs/testing.md

 Accessibility tests are executed as part of our CI/CD pipeline on each PR to the `main` branch, commit to the `main` branch, and PR into the `prod` branch.

-To run Lighthouse or pa11y locally, just run:
+To run Lighthouse or pa11y locally, install the dependencies on your machine and outside the docker container, run the following commands.

 ```shell
 npm run test:a11y:lighthouse # to run lighthouse